kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

     {:.language-css}

-With block mixins we have a way of wrapping blocks with mixins and then wrapping them with anything.
-This feature is often used for handling media-queries, and my example that you'll see later in this article is also from the rwd area.
+With block mixins, we have a way of wrapping blocks with mixins and then wrapping them with anything.
+This feature is often used for handling media queries, and my example that you'll see later in this article is also from the RWD area.

 ## Hashes {#hashes}

 As I already mentioned, in the latest releases of Stylus we added (and polished to a usable state) hashes as a data type.
-Hashes are objects with key-value pairs, they look rather simple:
+Hashes are objects with key-value pairs, and they look rather simple:

     foo = {
       bar: 10px,